xueewang/xueewang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD Student in [Electrical and Computer Engineering at UCLA](https://www.ee.ucla.edu/), advised by [Prof.Yang Zhang](https://yangzhang.dev/).
 My research focuses on human-computer interaction in wearable sensing.
 My research focuses on wearable sensing for human-computer interaction.
 Specifically, I'm interested in silent speech recognition, activity recognition, and IoT wearable technologies with a focus on privacy-sensitive sensing.
-Happy to share my research with you!
+Happy to share my research journey with you!

 <h2 id='Research Projects'>Research Projects</h2>